 This help guide will cover:

-📝 Note: If you're using Medicare and Department of Veterans' Affairs, you can use cases to automatically pre-fill referral details on a claim.
+📝 Note: If you have Medicare and DVA plans, you can use cases to automatically pre-fill referral details on a claim.

 Create a new case